Research

 "Chemical ecology of cross-kingdom interactions"

-To reach this goal, we have developed the marine green seaweed Ulva (Chlorophyta) into a model organisms.
+To achieve our research goals, we have established the marine green seaweed Ulva (Chlorophyta) as a powerful model organism.
+Our research focuses on four major areas:

-- To identify sporulation inhibitors controlling the differentiation of blade cells into gametangia
+• Identifying sporulation inhibitors that control the differentiation of blade cells into gametangia

-- To measure the bioavailability of trace metals essential for the nitrogenase.
+• Measuring the bioavailability of trace metals essential for nitrogenase activity

 Ulva was selected as the Alga of the Year 2015.